johnNarula/Narula.File.NLock/Narula.File.NLock.CLI/Readme.txt

 Options:
 	-h, --help				Show help information.
 	-v, --version			Show version information.
 	-f, --file				Specify the file(s) to lock or unlock.
+For multiple files, separate each file with space.
+If the file path have space in them, use quations.
 	-d, --directory			Specify the directory containing files to lock or unlock.
 	-p, --password			Specify the password for locking or unlocking.
 	-c, --authcode			Specify the Auth code for locking.